dcapwell/scala-tour/Collections.md

 res9: Boolean = false
 ```

-With spacing it should be more clear what just happened; the language failed!
+With spacing it should be more clear what just happened; the langauge failed!

 So, what does `()` mean?
 Its `Unit`.